-The content you create in Whatfix is designed to be fully accessible for users with disabilities.
-At Whatfix, we have incorporated an accessible design to promote inclusivity and build a positive user experience for all our audiences.
+The content you create in Whatfix is designed to be inclusive and fully accessible for all users, including those with disabilities.
+At Whatfix, ensuring an accessible design results in a positive user experience for all our audiences.

 Whatfix supports the AA standard of the Web Content Accessibility Guidelines 2.1 (WCAG 2.1) as of 2021.
 The AA standard is one of the leading specifications defining standards of accessibility for the web.
 WCAG is broadly broken down into four principles:

 The Four Principles of Accessibility

 Information and user interface components must be presented to users in ways they can perceive.

 |User interface components and navigation must be operable.
 The interface cannot require interaction that a user cannot perform.||Information and the operation of a user interface must be understandable: Users must be able to understand the information as well as the operation of the user interface.|

 Content must be robust enough that it can be interpreted reliably by a wide variety of user agents, including assistive technologies.